awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-diarization-batch-med.md

 # Identifying speakers and labeling their speech in audio files<a name="conversation-diarization-batch-med"></a>

-You can enable speaker identification in a batch transcription job using either the [StartMedicalTranscriptionJob](API_StartMedicalTranscriptionJob.md) operation or the Amazon Transcribe Medical console\.
+You can enable speaker identification in a batch transcription job using either the [StartMedicalTranscriptionJob](API_StartMedicalTranscriptionJob.md) API or the Amazon Transcribe Medical console\.
 This enables you to identify the speakers in a clinician\-patient conversation and determine who said what in the transcription output\.

 ## Console<a name="conversation-diarization-batch-med-console"></a>